dunglas/frankenphp/docs/known-issues.md

 ## get_browser

 The [get_browser()](https://www.php.net/manual/en/function.get-browser.php) function seems to perform badly after a while.
-A workaround is to cache (e.g. with APCU) the results per User Agent, as they are static.
+A workaround is to cache (e.g. with [APCu](https://www.php.net/manual/en/book.apcu.php)) the results per User Agent, as they are static.

 ## Standalone Binary and Alpine-based Docker Images